-StormSmart Properties—developed by CZM as part of the StormSmart Coasts Program—gives coastal property owners important information on a range of measures that can effectively reduce erosion and storm damage while minimizing impacts to shoreline systems.
+StormSmart Properties fact sheets—developed by CZM as part of the StormSmart Coasts Program—give coastal property owners important information on a range of measures that can effectively reduce erosion and storm damage while minimizing impacts to shoreline systems.
 This information is intended to help property owners work with consultants and other design professionals to select the best option or combination of options for their circumstances.

 Fact sheets are currently available on the techniques listed below.

-Runoff is water from rainfall, snowmelt, irrigation, and other sources that flows over the ground surface where it can cause erosion.
+- Fact Sheet 2: Controlling Overland Runoff to Reduce Coastal Erosion - Runoff is water from rainfall, snowmelt, irrigation, and other sources that flows over the ground surface where it can cause erosion.
 Runoff flowing over a coastal bank, dune, or beach can exacerbate other coastal erosion problems.
-Runoff-control methods reduce the quantity and speed of water flow and changes its direction to reduce erosion.
+Runoff-control methods reduce the quantity and speed of water flow and change its direction to reduce erosion.

-In addition to CZM, the following agencies and organizations assisted in the development of the StormSmart Properties fact sheets:
+In addition to CZM, the following agencies and organizations reviewed and assisted in the development of the StormSmart Properties fact sheets and provided input: